AdobeDocs/experience-manager-cloud-service.en/help/forms/rule-editor-core-components.md

 * enumNames (String[])
 * chartType (String)

-For example, it enables you to define rules to hide the label of the textbox when a button is clicked.
+For example, it enables you to define rules to show textbox when a button is clicked.
 You can use custom function, a form object, object property, or an service output to define a rule.

 ![Set Property](assets/set_property_rule_new.png)

 To define a rule based on a custom function, select **[!UICONTROL Function Output]** from the drop-down list, and drag-and-drop a custom function from the **[!UICONTROL Functions]** tab.
-If the condition action is met, t.
+If the condition action is met, the text input box gets visible.

 To define a rule based on a form object, select **[!UICONTROL Form Object]** from the drop-down list, and drag-and-drop a form object from the **[!UICONTROL Form Objects]** tab.
-If the condition action is met, the number of checkboxes defined in the form object are added to the Adaptive Form.
+If the condition action is met, the text input box gets visible in the Adaptive Form.

-A Set Property rule based on an object property lets you add the number of checkboxes in an Adaptive Form based on another object property that is included in the Adaptive Form.
+A Set Property rule based on an object property lets you to make the text input box visible in an Adaptive Form based on another object property that is included in the Adaptive Form.

-The following figure depicts an example of dynamically adding checkboxes based on the number of drop-down lists in the Adaptive Form:
+The following figure depicts an example of dynamically enabling the checkbox based on the hiding or showing of textbox in an Adaptive Form:

 ![Object Property](assets/object_property_set_property_new.png)